wcm-io-training/training-tooling/conga/src/site/markdown/DATM-59-04-Configure-AEM-with-CONGA.md

     *   `definition/target/configuration/development`
     *   `environment/target/configuration/prod`

-#### B) Enable CRXDE Lite / DavEx Servlet
+#### B) Deploy Groovy Console on Author

 Exercise:

-1. By default, CRXDE Lite is disabled on an AEM instance started in "nosamplecontent" = production mode
-2. This can be enabled as described described here: [Enabling CRXDE Lite in AEM](https://docs.adobe.com/docs/en/aem/6-2/administer/security/security-checklist/enabling-crxde-lite.html)
-3. This OSGi configuration is also included in the CONGA AEM Definitions, but it is switched off by default
-4. Task: Find out the correct CONGA configuration parameter for this in [https://github.com/wcm-io-devops/conga-aem-definitions/tree/develop/conga-aem-definitions](https://github.com/wcm-io-devops/conga-aem-definitions/tree/develop/conga-aem-definitions)
-5. Enable CRXDE Lite for all nodes of the local environment `development.yaml` (the config definition which is used for the local deployment)
-6. Redeploy the application and configuration to your local AEM instance

-Validation:

-*   Open [http://localhost:4502/crx/de](http://localhost:4502/crx/de) and ensure you can see the whole content tree
-*   Look for the OSGi configuration file `/apps/aem-cms-system-config/config.author/org.apache.sling.jcr.davex.config` in the repository and ensure it exists

-#### C) Deploy Groovy Console on Author

-Exercise:

-1. Citytech (recently aquired by Olsen Digital, now ICF Next) has published a nice tool for AEM: The "AEM Groovy Console": [https://github.com/icfnext/aem-groovy-console](https://github.com/icfnext/aem-groovy-console)
+1. There is a nice Open Source tool for AEM, the "AEM Groovy Console": [https://github.com/CID15/aem-groovy-console](https://github.com/CID15/aem-groovy-console)
-2. The AEM ZIP package for deploying it is also available on Maven Central: [https://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/13.0.0/](https://repo1.maven.org/maven2/com/icfolson/aem/groovy/console/aem-groovy-console/13.0.0/)
+2. The AEM ZIP package for deploying it is also available on Maven Central: [https://repo1.maven.org/maven2/org/cid15/aem/groovy/console/aem-groovy-console-all/17.0.0/](https://repo1.maven.org/maven2/org/cid15/aem/groovy/console/aem-groovy-console-all/17.0.0/)
 3. Please extend the role `wcm-io-samples-cms` to include a deployment of this Groovy Console Package
 4. Make the deployment of this file conditional using a configuration parameter, similar as it is already done for the sample content in the same role
 5. Deploy the Groovy Console only for the author node of the local environment `development.yaml`